uservoice/uservoice-python/README.md

 Installation
 ============

-You pip to install uservoice:
+Use pip to install the uservoice Python module:

 ```sh
 pip install uservoice
 ```

+Now you should be good to go!

 Examples
 ========